matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 ## Travel
 We took our bikes on Asiana Airlines, which flew them as baggage without extra charges.
 The bikes were partially disassembled, and then packed into cardboard boxes we got from a bike shop.
+(Protip: get the biggest boxes you can, and don't take off the rear wheel.
+This will save you from having to take off the derailleur, fenders, etc.)
 We also brought along a trailer for our daughter, which has accessory wheels that allows it to pass as a stroller.
 This allowed us to gate-check the trailer, which was handy in lots of ways.
 Although it's possible to rent bikes and panniers in Seoul, we were happy to have our own kit.